Polycoria: Causes

-There is not any known direct mechanisms involved in the development of true polycoria or pseudopolycoria.
+There are not any known direct mechanisms involved in the development of true polycoria or pseudopolycoria.
 There are some proposed ideas, one being that after the sphincter muscle is fully formed and developed in the eye there is a severing of the pupillary margins leading to the distinction of the extra pupil and the principal pupil.
 Polycoria can also be caused any hole in one's iris to develop a sphincter muscle development.
 Another proposed theory about the cause of polycoria is intrauterine trauma, or postpartum iris trauma.

 If the development of the iris is hindered, the ectoderm of the eye (which forms the lens and corneal epithelium) may split, which could lead to pseudopolycoria.

 Genetics

 The gene that is the cause of this disorder is the PRDM5 gene.
-The PRDM5 gene has also been linked to Brittle Cornea syndrome, which is a tissue disorder of the eye, as well as Axenfeld syndome.
+The PRDM5 gene has also been linked to Brittle Cornea syndrome, which is a tissue disorder of the eye, as well as Axenfeld syndrome.
 PRDM5 plays crucial roles in the molecular composition of the eye, as well as the tissue thickness.
 Axenfeld syndrome occurs in the patient in a case of the mutation of the FOXC1 gene, which is a heterozygous mutation.

 History

 Since true polycoria and pseudopolycoria are so rare, there is not much history on the disorders in the tradition of modern western medicine.
 According to an article published in 2002, there have only been 2 cases of true polycoria since 1966.

-Early Chinese history names multiple legendary figures as having double pupils, which as a result was led to a beliefs that a child born two double pupils were destined to be a great king or sage.
+Early Chinese history names multiple legendary figures as having double pupils, which as a result led to a belief that a child born with two double pupils was destined to be a great king or sage.
 Xiang Yu, Hegemon of Chu, blood brother and later arch nemesis of Liu Bang, the founding emperor of the Han dynasty, was given great esteem due to his prowess in combat and auspicious double pupil.
 After overthrowing the Qin dynasty together, he was named Hegemon of the loose series of kingdoms he created in its wake, while he gave Liu Bang the remote province of Han.
 The Civil War that followed called the Chu-Han contention, ending with a Han victory and a legendary last stand by the Hegemon.

+Pliny the Elder describes a mythological race of people known as Bythiæ who "have a double pupil in one eye, and in the other the figure of a horse."